-I have been fortunate to serve Fergus County for the past five years on the Board of County Commissioners.
+I have been fortunate to serve Fergus County for the past 7 years on the Board of County Commissioners.
 Prior to that, I served as an elected member of the Fergus County Community Council.

 The main function of the Community Council is to advise the County Commissioners on difficult issues that arise and seek additional input from the community.
 I served on that board for 12 years, 8 of which I was the chair.
 The time I spent in that position developed my interest in pursuing a position on the Board of County Commissioners.